 The head says it.
-Earlier this week, in an unexpected move, the Federal Communications Commission (FCC) announced it would ban all new consumer-grade routers manufactured abroad for national security reasons.
+On March 23, 2026, in an unexpected move, the Federal Communications Commission (FCC) announced it would ban all new consumer-grade routers manufactured abroad for national security reasons.
+This applies to hardware made in all other countries, regardless of the manufacturers’ nationality.

 In a way, this new development is a surprising end to the years-long saga in which the US government mulled banning TP-Link routers for the same reasons.